 Dancer.
 Choreographer.
-Teacher.
+Model.
+Artist.

 Nahum McLean trained in his hometown, Manchester under the direction of Darren Pritchard and Imani Jendai, and then at The Hammond School where his training began in earnest.